zju3dv/4K4D/readme.md

 ### Training on ENeRF-Outdoor

-- [ ] TODO: Finish up the training doc for 4k4d.

 Training *4K4D* on a background dataset (*dance3* or *ENeRF-Outdoor*) is a little bit more involved than the foreground-only ones.
 For the foreground-only ones, you only need to train one model and maybe later convert them for realtime rendering.
 For the background-enabled ones, you'll need to train a separated model for the background and foreground and then jointly optimize them.